oVirt/ovirt-site/source/api/networkingapi.html.md

 ### Delete bond device

-DELETE to /api/hosts/{host:id}/nics/{nic:id} where nic:id represents the bond device.
-Any network connections will be removed.
+DELETE to /api/hosts/{host:id}/nics/{nic:id}
+where nic:id represents the bond device.
+Any network connection configured on the bond will be removed.

 ### Adding a slave to a bond and change bonding options